Lightning-AI/litgpt/README.md

 python generate.py --prompt "Hello, my name is"
 ```

-This will run the 7B model and require ~26 GB of GPU memory (A100 GPU).
+This will run the 3B pre-trained model and require ~7 GB of GPU memory (A100 GPU with bf16).

 [Full guide for generating samples from the model](howto/inference.md).